 Welcome to my blog!
-I am wife to Seth and mama to twin daughters, author of Unashamed: Healing Our Brokenness and Finding Freedom from Shame (Crossway, 2016).
+I am wife to Seth and mama to twin daughters, author of Unashamed: Healing Our Brokenness and Finding Freedom from Shame (Crossway, 2016) and Domestic Abuse: Help for Victims (New Growth Press, 2019).
 I enjoy writing, coffee, deep conversations, travel, the beach, and the Blue Ridge Mountains.
-Yet I spend most of my days in the ordinary life of working a 9-to-5 to support my Ph.D.-pursuing husband while we raise our daughters, with the accompanying piles of laundry, homework, dishes, and to-do lists.
+I work as a counselor at Mountain View Christian Counseling, enjoying the privilege and opportunity to walk alongside others in their stories and struggles.
+My husband is a Ph.D. and the dean of a seminary, and together we raise our daughters, with the accompanying piles of laundry, homework, dishes, and to-do lists.

 In this blogging space, I write to find the wonder in the every day, to seek connection that comes with being fellow humans created to make sense of the broken beauty of our hearts and this world.
 Broken because of sin; beautiful because of its Creator and Redeemer who has left his stamp of grace on every day.

 Why hidden glory?
 Because we are glorious beings.
 Yet the glory is hidden.
 Beneath sin, failings, and the frailty that comes with being human.
 I want to explore the beautiful and the broken, the glorious and the ordinary, and to invite you into this journey with me.
 I hope you’ll return and will find words of life and grace here, and that you’ll walk away with courage to live and love more freely.